-Whilst the law has been passed, with an important amendment allowing 'grandfather' rights to apply and allow long serving staff on short term licences to stay on island, the Federation still wishes to see further changes.
+Whilst the law was passed in 2017, with an important amendment allowing 'grandfather' rights to apply and allow long serving staff on short term licences to stay on island, the Federation still wishes to see further changes.

 We contribute to the key political and commercial debates

 Our chairman has very recently spoken publicly on the current shortcomings of our air transport links, reflecting the views of CGi members in the media, as well as in meetings with the airlines and the States.